Wine & Spirit Education Trust

 Level 1, 2, 3, in Sake

-Similar to the wine and spirits qualifications, each level forms the foundation for the following level.
+Like the wine and spirits qualifications, each level forms the foundation for the following level.
 The topics here include types and styles of sake and how to serve and store sake.
-In the third level, important issues regarding the sake industry and export markets are covered.
+In the third level, essential issues regarding the sake industry and export markets are covered.

 Whatever your industry needs, whether it be wine, spirits, or sake, the WSET offers some incredible options for each.
 These qualifications are held to the highest standard and great for any general wine or spirits industry.